^^ Back to top

 If more than one embryo is replaced in the womb as part of IVF treatment, there's an increased chance of producing twins or triplets.

 Having more than one baby may not seem like a bad thing, but it significantly increases the risk of complications for you and your babies.
 Problems more commonly associated with multiple births include:

-The 2013 NICE fertility guidelines recommend that double embryo transfers should only be considered during treatment in women aged 40-42.
-Younger women should only be considered for a double embryo transfer if there are no top-quality embryos.
+NICE guidelines recommend that double embryo transfers should only be considered during treatment in women aged 40-42.
+Younger women should only be considered for a double embryo transfer if there are no top-quality embryos to choose from.

-The ovarian hyper-stimulation syndrome (OHSS) is a rare complication of IVF.
-It occurs in women who are very sensitive to the fertility drugs that are taken to increase egg production.
+Ovarian hyperstimulation syndrome (OHSS) is a rare complication of IVF.
+It occurs in women who are very sensitive to the fertility medication taken to increase egg production.
 Too many eggs develop in the ovaries, which become very large and painful.

-If you have IVF, you have a slightly higher risk of an ectopic pregnancy, where the fertilised egg implants in the fallopian tubes rather than in the womb.
-This can cause pain in the tummy, followed by vaginal bleeding or bleeding into your abdomen.
+If you have IVF, you have a slightly higher risk of an ectopic pregnancy, where the embryo implants in the fallopian tubes rather than in the womb.
+This can cause pain in the tummy, followed by vaginal bleeding or dark vaginal discharge.

-If you have a positive pregnancy test, you'll have a series of hormone tests and a scan at six weeks to make sure that the embryo is growing properly and that pregnancy is normal.
+If you have a positive pregnancy test after IVF, you'll have a scan at six weeks to make sure the embryo is growing properly and that your pregnancy is normal.

 Tell your doctor if you experience vaginal bleeding or stomach pain after having IVF and a positive pregnancy test.